 - Take 5 grams of makoy fruit powder, boiled with 2 cups of water.
 Helps to cure fever.

-- Take 5 grams of root powder and boiled with water to make a decoction, helps to treat insomnia.
+- Take 5 grams of root powder and boiled with water to make a decoction, which helps to treat insomnia.

 - Take 1 tsp of makoy fruit powder with water, helps to treat the respiratory problem.